-Bloggers, webmasters, business owners and content creators need to be aware that when they do Google Images search, the subsequent photographs that are displayed are not always the ones that you’re allowed to instantly utilize.
+Bloggers, webmasters, business owners, and content creators need to be aware that when they do a Google Images search, the subsequent photographs that are displayed are not always the ones that you’re allowed to instantly utilize.
 Much of the time, the photographs shown in a quick Google Images search are still protected by the photographers’ copyrights.

 There are generally two license types you’d likely encounter on these free image sites: